After someone dies

 Wills and probate

-When someone dies, the person who deals with their estate (the executor) needs to apply for probate or confirmation before the will can be followed.
+When someone dies, the person who deals with their estate is called their executor.
+The executor needs to apply for probate or confirmation before the will can be followed.
+This can be done by applying to the:

-• the local probate court in England and Wales
+• local probate court (England and Wales)

-• the probate registry in Northern Ireland
+• probate registry (Northern Ireland)

-• the sheriff court in Scotland.
+• sheriff court (Scotland).

-You can find more information about wills and probate at gov.uk/wills-probate-inheritance.
+You can find more information about wills and probate at gov.uk/wills-probate-inheritance

 Financial help

-Online accounts
+Online and social media accounts

 Date reviewed